See, Think, Act: Teaching Multimodal Agents to Effectively Interact with GUI by Identifying Toggles: Detailed Experimental Setup

 \subsection{Details of Dynamic Evaluation Benchmark}

-To evaluate the real-world applicability of StaR, we construct a dynamic evaluation benchmark consisting of 20 real-world toggle control tasks, evaluating the task execution accuracy and the tendency of false positive and false negative.
-The benchmark is implemented on the Android emulator from AndroidStudio\footnote{\url{https://developer.android.com/studio}} and built on the AndroidWorld~\cite{rawles2025androidworld}.
-The task name and the user instruction templates are provided in Table~\ref{tab:detailsOfDynamicEvaluationBenchmark}, where the \textit{Verify} suffix indicates the scenarios where the target toggle state already matches the desired state.
+To evaluate the real-world applicability of StaR, we construct a dynamic evaluation benchmark consisting of 20 real-world toggle control tasks selected from daily mobile usage scenarios.
+This benchmark assesses three key aspects: (\romannumeral 1) overall task execution accuracy, (\romannumeral 2) false positive toggling when the current toggle state already matches the desired state (Verify cases), and (\romannumeral 3) false negative toggling in normal operation scenarios.

-We follow the task success rate metric from AndroidWorld~\cite{rawles2025androidworld} to evaluate the performance of this benchmark.
-Specifically, the task success rate ranges from $[0,1]$ and reflects the success ratio of a real-world task.
-For example, the task ``\textit{Turn off WiFi, then enable Bluetooth}'' contains two subtasks: ``\textit{Turn off WiFi}'' and ``\textit{Turn on Bluetooth}''.
-If one succeeds and the other fails, the task success rate is recorded as 0.5.